hahachess2025/cuspchess/README.md

 the complete rules of the game, including special moves, move validation, victory detection, and a graphical interface.

+It also supports all chess engines, such as Storckfish, Leela Chess Zero, etc.

 ---
 ## Requirements